The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Existence of optimal solutions for the matching problem

-where the infimum is taken on the respective space ($L^2(X), H^1(X)$ or $BV(X)$).
-In this section we state and prove an existence result for such a problem.
-In the case of the $BV$-model and $H^1$-model the proofs are very similar so we prove the result for the $BV$-model and we indicate how it can be adapted to the $H^1$-case.

-We remind that we optimize only with respect to the signal which implies that the initial configuration and the optimal one have the same geometric support.
+We recall that we optimize only with respect to the signal, which implies that the initial and optimal configurations have the same geometric support.
 However, the geometry is taken into account in the attachment term.

-As pointed out in the introduction such a problem is not trivial and strongly depends on the choice of the penalty term $R$.
-In fact, as we work with Gaussian kernels, an oscillating signal can be more economic in terms of energy $E$ (see Example \ref{ex-l2}).
-This is due essentially to the fact that $e^{-|a-b|^2}$ is small if $|a-b|$ is large.
-The choice of a penalty term which takes into account the gradient of the signal prevents this kind of optimal configurations.

-A sequence $(\mu_h)_h$ of $W$ is said to weak-$*$ converge to $\mu\in W$ if In that case we write $\mu_h\overset{*}{\rightharpoonup} \mu$.
-The following Lemma links the pointwise convergence of a signal and the weak-$*$ convergence of fvarifolds.
-It can be easily proved using the definition of varifold and applying the dominated convergence to \eqref{var-prod}.